ajcvickers/ajcvickers.github.io/_posts/2013-05-28-database-initializer-and-migrations-seed-methods.md

 	<li>It runs whenever the Update-Database PowerShell command is executed.
 Unless the Migrations initializer is being used the Migrations Seed method will <strong>not </strong>be executed when your application starts.</li>
 	<li>It must handle cases where the database already contains data because Migrations is evolving the database rather than dropping and recreating it.</li>
 </ul>
 This second point is really important and is the reason why the <a href="http://msdn.microsoft.com/en-us/library/hh846521(v=vs.103).aspx">AddOrUpdate extension method</a> is included with Migrations.
-This method can check whether or not an entity already exists in the database and then either insert a new entity if it doesn’t already exist or update the existing entity if it does exist.
+This method can check whether or not an entity already exists in the database and then either insert a new entity if it doesn't already exist or update the existing entity if it does exist.
-<h2>Seeding when the model hasn’t changed</h2>
+<h2>Seeding when the model hasn't changed</h2>
 In the section on database initializers I mentioned that the initializer Seed method will not be called if the database already exists and the model has not changed.
 This often turned out to be quite an inconvenience.
 Consider adding a new entity to the model and then running the application without remembering to update the Seed method.
 The database is dropped and recreated with a table for the new entity.
 However the new table is empty.
 So now you update the Seed method and run again…but the table is still empty because the model has not changed since the last run.

 People would usually work around this by either: